 If you are building an MVP of such a website, it’s important to distinguish which features will go first.
 For example, a website like that can’t properly function without a search by location, check-in/out dates, and the number of guests.
 On the other hand, you can do without a host interface and let the site administration handle the properties.

-Your features’ list will influence the cost to develop an Airbnb site since it takes time to develop them.
+Your features’ list will influence the cost of developing an Airbnb site since it takes time to develop them.
 Before you make a short list, let’s review all the different features Airbnb-like websites might have:

 You might want to put all of these features on your list or maybe even add some of your own.
 However, if you want to start a website similar to Airbnb as soon as possible, it’s better to define which of them are the most useful — that should be enough for the first launch.